Family Affair (1966 TV series): Production

 Due to Don Fedderson's strong track record, Family Affair was sold to CBS even before the pilot had been filmed.

 As Fedderson's other program, My Three Sons, had done for Fred MacMurray, Family Affair used a 60-day production schedule to accommodate Brian Keith.
 All of his scenes for the season would be shot in two 30-day blocks, while his co-stars would fill in after the actor's work was completed.
 This enabled Fedderson to harness movie stars like Keith and MacMurray into television commitments, while still enabling each to make motion pictures.
 As a result, each season had a single director for each of the 30-odd scripts.

 Since the show's child actors (Whitaker and Jones) could only legally work eight hours a day, scenes with them were shot first, and as a result the cast and crew were often filming as many as four episodes at the same time.

 Due to the popularity of the series with girls, Buffy's doll, "Mrs. Beasley" (which she often carried with her), was marketed as a Mattel talking toy in the United States.
 Mattel went on to produce two additional dolls, as well, patterned after Buffy: the "Tutti"-sized Buffy and larger "Small Talk Buffy" (talking doll), both of which featured accompanying miniature Mrs. Beasley dolls.

 Opening

 The theme song was composed by veteran television composer Frank DeVol.
-The opening featured credits appearing over a kaleidoscopic view of a multicolored array of gems and precious stones, suggesting "family jewels".
+The opening featured credits appearing over a kaleidoscopic view of a multicolored array of gems and precious stones.

 Most of the episodes in the fifth season opened with either Sebastian Cabot or the twins saying, "Good evening, so nice of you to join us," and closing the episode saying, "It's been very good of you to watch and we do hope to see you again next week on Family Affair."